jjauzion/ws-backend/README.md

 ## Create a user
-We will now see how to create user and task with the GraphQL API. open the GraphQL playground: http://localhost:8080/playground
+We will now see how to create user and task with the GraphQL API.
-- you can find the doc and schema of our API thanks to the "DOCS" and "SCHEMA" tabs on the right side of the screen.
-  This will help you later to build your own request
 - To create a new user, paste the following in the console:
 ```graphql
 mutation tuto_create_user {